Revolt of the Polkos: Background

 The Mexican American War began under the presidency of Mariano Paredes, who, after suffering catastrophic losses throughout the north of the country and ending with American troops under Zachary Taylor, ensconced as far as Saltillo, was overthrown in August 1846.
-Jose Mariano Salas became interim president.
+José Mariano Salas became interim president.

 He also engaged in constitutional reform by restoring the federalist Constitution of 1824, after a decade of crises culminating in the war had discredited the Centralist Republic of Mexico and led to a resurgence of support for the old constitution.
 The former dictator Santa Anna proclaimed his support for the federal system and was invited back into the country to help the war effort.
-New presidential elections were held in December 1846 and were won by Santa Anna and Valentin Gomez Farias, who would precede to share power.
-Both men had already ruled together in 1833 during which a controversial anticlerical campaign had been carried out, culminating in Santa Anna switching sides and overthrowing Gomez Farias.
+New presidential elections were held in December 1846 and were won by Santa Anna and Valentín Gómez Farías, who would precede to share power.
+Both men had already ruled together in 1833 during which a controversial anticlerical campaign had been carried out, culminating in Santa Anna switching sides and overthrowing Gómez Farías.

 The government was struggling to finance the war, a problem worsened by corruption in the finance ministry, which did not inspire confidence when the government proposed an audit of property owners.
-On January 7, 1847, a measure was introduced to congress that was signed by four of five members of a financial ministry commission, who endorsed the seizure of fifteen million pesos from the church by nationalizing and then selling its lands, which in turn alarmed Gomez Farias’ opponents into fearing that he was reviving the anti-clerical campaign of 1833.
+On January 7, 1847, a measure was introduced to congress that was signed by four of five members of a financial ministry commission, who endorsed the seizure of fifteen million pesos from the church by nationalizing and then selling its lands, which in turn alarmed Gómez Farías’ opponents into fearing that he was reviving the anti-clerical campaign of 1833.

-The decree was signed by President of Congress Pedro María de Anaya, and Gomez Farias approved it with the support of Finance Minister Zubieta.
+The decree was signed by President of Congress Pedro María de Anaya, and Gómez Farías approved it with the support of Finance Minister Zubieta.
 The latter was given instructions to avoid any fraud, or hiding of wealth that would impede the efficacy of the measure.
 Tenants on church lands were to be fined if they did not hand over their rent to government agents, instead of the church.
 Minister of Relations José Fernando Ramírez recommended the application of the relevant Indian laws in anticipation of political agitation in the churches.
-Minister of War Valentin Canalizo urged the utmost severity in enforcing laws against those upsetting the public order.
+Minister of War Valentín Canalizo urged the utmost severity in enforcing laws against those upsetting the public order.